tmattio/opam-tailwindcss/README.md

 [Tailwind CSS](https://tailwindcss.com) is a an utility-first CSS framework for rapidly building custom user interfaces.

 This opam package wraps [the standalone executable version](https://tailwindcss.com/blog/standalone-cli) of the Tailwind CSS 3 framework.
 These executables are platform specific.
 Upon installation, opam will automatically pick the correct executable for your platform and install it as a `tailwindcss` binary.
-Supported platforms are Linux arm64, Linux x64, macOS arm64, macOS x64, and Windows x64.
+Supported platforms are Linux arm64, Linux x64, macOS arm64, macOS x64, Windows arm64, and Windows x64.

 Once installed, you can execute the binary with: